Spongeloaf/the-shape-sifter/README.md

 # The Shape Sifter
 The Shape Sifter is a lego sorting machine utilizing a neural network, image processing software, a conveyor belt, and air jets.
-The software is written in C++ and Python.
+The software is written in C++.
+Previous versions were written largely in python, but I've been re-writing it in C++ as a self-education exercise.

 As you can see, it's majesty is outmatched only by it's imposing size: